 3. Keemall — Inflatable travel pillow

-Best for: Packability and germ-conscious travelers
+Best for: Packability and hygiene-conscious travelers

 4. FlyHugz — Memory foam neck pillow

-Best for: Chin support
+Best for: Preventing chin-drop

 5. Trtl — Travel Pillow Plus

-Best for: Customized support
+Best for: Customizable, ergonomic support

 6. Napfun — Travel pillow